MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-reporting-for-multiple-vat-registrations.md

 3. On the **Multiple VAT registrations** tab, set **VAT declaration**, **EU Sales List**, and **Intrastat** to **Yes** to activate VAT reporting, EU sales list reporting, or Intrastat reporting respectively, for the selected legal entity.

 > [!NOTE]
-> Only country-specific functionality that is applicable to the country of the selected legal entity is available.
+> Only country-specific functionality that is applicable to the country of the primary address of the selected legal entity is available.
 Formats for the VAT declaration, EU sales list, and Intrastat are available for countries of other VAT registrations.
 Other country-specific functionality that is applicable to the countries of other VAT registrations isn't available in this legal entity.

 ## Set up intra-community reporting for multiple VAT registrations